 What is Leopard Alert?

-TC Leopard Alert is powered by e2Campus—a national mass notification provider.
-Contact information you provide to the TC Leopard Alert service will be used only for delivering health and safety emergency information.
-E2Campus has strict “Zero Spam” and usage policies for the information used by and for the TC Leopard Alert service.
+Leopard Alert is powered by e2Campus—a national mass notification provider.
+Contact information you provide to the Leopard Alert service will be used only for delivering health and safety emergency information.
+E2Campus has strict “Zero Spam” and usage policies for the information used by and for the Leopard Alert service.

 Leopard Alert System Procedures

 When an emergency occurs, the Leopard Alert system can send email, text messages and voice messages to students and employees as little as 90 seconds.